What made you think of Broadsided for this poem?

 Poet Corrie Williamson: I can’t stop re-reading Ursula LeGuin since she died.
 Gosh, I love her.
 I also just finished Kai Carlson-Wee’s Rail, and Michael Pollan’s latest book, about psychedelics, and enjoyed both quite a bit.

-Artist Giang Pham: I’m currently poring over Where Good Ideas Come From by Steven Johnson and Air Guitar by Dave Hickey.
+Artist Millian Pham Lien Giang: I’m currently poring over Where Good Ideas Come From by Steven Johnson and Air Guitar by Dave Hickey.
 To generate great content in my work, it’s imperative to understand the context in which good ideas exist.
 Johnson’s book is a great primer to the structures that foster and cultivate ideas.
-Dave Hickey is just an inspiring writer about his cultural experience as a creative and curator.
+Dave Hickey is just an inspiring writer who writes about his cultural experience as a creative and curator.
 We all need a little inspiration to keep us going in this messy world.
 Hickey makes me appreciate the messes.